Fire Response Time

 How are other cities doing?

 Fire Departments have different allowances for time in three categories (dispatch, reaction and travel) within their total Fire Response Time, thereby making direct comparisons with other jurisdictions challenging.
-The following chart compares Saskatoon allowances with Calgary and Edmonton allowances.
+The following chart compares Saskatoon allowances with Calgary's and Edmonton's allowances as well as each city's performance in the current year.
+Allowance and performance information for Regina and Winnipeg is not available at this time.

 |Dispatch Time (Seconds)||60||60||90|